mlswg/mls-protocol/draft-ietf-mls-protocol.md

 extensible.
 As discussed in {{commit}}, Proposals with a non-default proposal type MUST NOT be included in a commit unless the proposal type is supported by all the members of the group that will process the Commit.

+## Credentials

+The types of credential that may be used in a group is restricted to what all members of the group support, as specified by the `capabilities` field of each LeafNode in the RatchetTree.
+An application can introduce new credential types by choosing an unallocated identifier from the registry in
+{{mls-credential-types}} and indicating support for the credential type in published LeafNodes, whether in Update proposals to existing groups or KeyPackages that are added to new groups.
+Once all members in a group indicate support for the credential type, members can start using LeafNodes with the new credential.
+Application may enforce that certain credential types always remain supported by adding a `required_capabilities` extension to the group's GroupContext, which would prevent any member from being added to the group that doesn't support them.

 ## Extensions